relevant-community/reputation/README.md

 The `Rank` method takes a callback parameter that will be called for each node.

+**Note:** If you have negative links, you will want to take the results of the first pagerank computation, and run the algorithm again.
+This will ensure that the outgoing links from nodes that have a negative component caryy less weight.

 ## Core Concepts and Features

 ### Personalization